-- Outcome 1: Analysis of a visual and/or written document - Outcome 2: Essay
+- Outcome 1: Historical inquiry - Outcome 2: Extended response task

 - Externally set and assessed examination contributes 50% to the study score. - School-Assessed coursework for Units 3 and 4 contributes 50% to the study score.

 VCE LANGUAGES: CHINESE AND FRENCH - (SECOND LANGUAGE) AND CHINESE - (FIRST LANGUAGE)